arvigeus/AZ-204/Learning Path/Service Bus.md

 # Explore Azure Service Bus

-Microsoft Azure Service Bus is a fully managed enterprise integration message broker.
-Service Bus can decouple applications and services.
+Azure Service Bus is a fully managed enterprise message broker with message queues and publish-subscribe topics.
+Service Bus is used to decouple applications and services.
 Data is transferred between different applications and services using **messages**.
 A message is a container decorated with metadata, and contains data.
-The data can be any kind of information, including structured data encoded with the common formats such as the following ones: JSON, XML, Apache Avro, Plain Text.
+The data can be any kind of information, including structured data encoded with the common formats such as the following ones: JSON, XML, Apache Avro, and Plain Text.

 Some common messaging scenarios are: